 Students in this course explore American history by asking how numbers have come to play such a powerful role in shaping American lives.
 Case studies present the histories of some of American society’s most important numbers, including IQ and SAT scores, credit ratings and stock indices, BMI and the calorie, census data and the consumer price index.
 Students learn the methods of cultural and intellectual history.
 They develop new conceptual tools for understanding US history, as well as the history of science, business, and the modern state.

 For more than 40 years, the Cold War cast a long shadow over American culture and society, shaping everything from gender roles to religious practice, from funding for science to the struggle for civil rights.
-This course explores the impact of the Cold War on the American home front between 1945 and 1965.
+This course explores the impact of the Cold War on the American home.
 Topics include American reactions to the atomic bomb, the role of civil defense, McCarthyism, the culture of consumption, and the impact of the Cold War on the family, politics, religion, science, and popular culture.
 Finally, the course considers the domestic legacy of the early Cold War, asking to what degree it retarded or set the stage for the social movements of the 1960s.
-Prerequisite: HIST 104 or 208, or AP credit in U.S. history, or permission of instructor.

 311 Women’s Rights and Women’s Suffrage in U.S. History (US)

 This course deals with the emergence and progress of women’s rights as an idea and a social movement, especially with women’s struggle to win the vote.
 It is concerned with the origins, theories, goals, tactics, accomplishments, and shortcomings of this major movement for social change.
-Prerequisite: HIST 200.
+Prerequisite: HIST 200 or WMST 202.

 313 Upstate History (US)